Degwy/budgeting/e2e/README.md

 ## 4.2.
 New Feature Functionality Testing
 ### 4.2.2.
 Automated Testing
-Only three test must be automated and this number may be increased based on allowed time and resource availability.
+Only three test cases must be automated and this number may be increased based on allowed time and resource availability.
 Also, these automated tests should cover end to end testing.
+Automated tests are highlighted in bold.

 ### 4.2.3.
 Manual Testing
 Manual testing will be performed to verify the functionality of individual components and highlighting parts and colors match between charts and charts’ guide.

+#### Budget Screen Tests:
+- *Navigating between Budget and Reports screens*
+- *Check Budget screen while there are no data in the screen*
+- *Check Reports screen while there are no data in the screen*
+- *Compare Category dropdown list with what configured in the system*
+- *Validate the headers with the spec in Budget screen*
+- ***Check the functionality of each Category item***
+- ***Check the style of each added Category item***
+- *Check that ADD button is enabled when filling Value field*
+- ***Check the functionality of adding records***
+- *Check the sorting of added records*
+- ***Check the functionality of Working Balance equation***
+- ***Check the style of Working Balance equation***

+#### Reports Screen - Inflow vs Outflow
+- *Check the mapping between charts and charts' guide*
+- *Check that there are no duplicate colors in the charts*
+- *Check that the total under each charts*

+#### Reports Screen - Spending by Category
+- *Check that the number of colors block equal number of colors in charts' guide*

+#### Integration and End to End:
+- ***Check that all Categories and Values are displayed correctly in Inflow vs Outflow charts***
+- ***Check that total Inflow/Outflow of used categories in Budget is displayed correctly in Inflow vs Outflow charts***
+- ***Check that all Categories and Values will be displayed correctly in Sending by Category's chart***

 ### 4.2.4.
 System & Integration Testing
 Integration testing should be done between Budget and Reports modules.